DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

 .. uml::
     !include docs/style.iuml

-    state canDisable {
+    state CanDeactiVate {
-        state canError {
+        state CanError {
             state BlockStates {
                 state ___ <<Rest>>
                 ___ : Rest state

-                Resetting -left-> ___
+                ActiVating -left-> ___
             }
-            BlockStates : Has one or more Rest states that Resetting can BlockStates : transition to.
+            BlockStates : Has one or more Rest states that ActiVating can BlockStates : transition to.
 May contain block specific states BlockStates -down-> Aborting : Abort